Weather service warns of continuous rain

 Storm - Weather service warns of continuous rain

-The German Weather Service is warning of continuous rain in parts of Hesse over the next few days.
-The official storm warning issued on Sunday evening applies to the administrative districts of Darmstadt, Giessen and Kassel - from 9 p.m. on Monday until probably Thursday night.
-"There is a risk of heavy continuous rain", the DWD announced on New Year's Eve.
-"As a result of the continuous rain, flooding of streams and smaller rivers as well as flooding of roads is possible."
+The German Weather Service is warning of continuous rain in Lower Saxony over the next few days.
+The official storm warning issued on Sunday evening is valid from Tuesday at 00:00 until probably Thursday night.
+It therefore coincides with the already tense flood situation.
+"Widespread continuous rain in Lower Saxony on Tuesday and Wednesday.
+In the Harz Mountains, there is a risk of severe weather due to heavy continuous rain," the DWD announced on New Year's Eve.

 Read also: